-Scene 4: At the party, Giovanni takes advantage of the busy crowd to lead Zerlina into his private quarters.
-When she calls out for help, the three masked guests reveal their identities to the Don and Don Ottavio threatens Giovanni with a pistol.
-Giovanni escapes the wrath of his guests.
+At the party, Giovanni takes advantage of the drunken chaos to seduce Zerlina.
+When she screams out in terror, the three masked guests reveal their identities and threaten Giovanni, who cleverly escapes their clutches.

 Leporello is furious and threatens to leave his service but Giovanni bribes him to stay and to exchange clothing with him, so that he can more easily seduce Elvira’s maid.
 Elvira enters instead, forcing Leporello to impersonate his master and eventually lead her away, leaving Giovanni to serenade her maid (“Deh vieni alla finestra” – “Ah, come to the window”).
 Masetto enters, bearing firearms with which he intends to murder Giovanni.
 Convincing Masetto that he is Leporello, the Don beats him mercilessly.
 Zerlina arrives on the scene to console her wounded husband with tender care.